Best fit forward: how to make sure their new school shoes fit perfectly

 Even if shoes are just a bit too big or too small, they can be detrimental to your child’s foot health.
 ‘Each child has their own unique dimensions,’ says Rosie McKissock, business manager, Clarks Kids.
 ‘Not only does fitting protect foot development, keeping growing feet healthy and comfortable, but wearing the right shoes in the right size gives children the confidence to move through the world in their own way, at their own pace.’

-What type of shoe should you choose?
+What sort of shoe should you choose?

-With children returning to school for just a few weeks before breaking up for Easter and then back for the summer term, it is worth thinking about lighter weight shoes.
 ‘Look at what type of foot your child has and this will help determine what shape you go for,’ says Sarah Northage, head of sales at Start-Rite.
 ‘If your daughter has a deep, fleshy foot, for example, she might be better in a T-bar sandal as opposed to a Mary Jane shape, which would suit a smaller, bonier foot.’
 She also recommends riptape fastenings as not only can they adjust to the foot width, they’re soft and comfortable.

 How do you measure your child’s feet at home?

-Place your child’s left foot on the paper gauge ensuring the back of their heel lines up with the thick line at the bottom of the paper.
+Place your child’s left foot on the gauge ensuring the back of their heel lines up with the thick line at the bottom of the paper.
 Write down the size to their largest toe (note: this isn't always the big toe).
 Repeat on the right foot.
 Now use the width tape, wrapping it around the thickest part of the foot.
 ‘This is the main area where parents go wrong,’ says Sarah.
 ‘When using the width tape, you need to make sure you go diagonally from the ball joint of their little toe to the ball joint on their big toe – this will give you the accurate width of your child's foot.’
 If you don't have a printer, you can use a piece of A4 paper and ruler to get the measurements.
 Still unsure?
 Watch this video for more direction.

 How to check if your child’s shoes fit correctly?

 Once their new shoes have arrived, it’s time to try them on.
 When they are fastened up, press your thumb firmly down on the front of your child’s shoe to see where their toes are.
 ‘Always ensure your thumb is sideways on when doing this,’ says Sarah.
 ‘There should be about a thumb’s width between the end of the shoe and the big toe.
 If you can't feel the toe through the shoe, get your child to wiggle their foot.’
 The shoe should fit snugly at the heel.
 ‘Give it a good tug as if you are trying to pull the shoe off,’ says Sarah.
 ‘If it stays put with a little bit of give, you know it's fitting correctly.’
 Now check the width is just right using a finger and thumb.
-Your child will soon be able to tell you if it's not comfortable and remember that sizes vary slighty from brand to brand.
+Your child will soon be able to tell you if it's not comfortable – remember that sizes vary slightly from brand to brand.

 If you need any more advice check out John Lewis & Partners’ special shoe fitting services for children page.